 Who Employs Reporters and Correspondents?

 The table below shows some of the most common industries where those employed in this career field work.

-Those interested in being a Reporter or Correspondent may also be interested in:
+Those thinking about becoming a Reporter or Correspondent might also be interested in the following careers:

 More about our data sources and methodologies.